GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 6. Enter your condition in the dialog.
 7. Press <kbd>Enter</kbd> to activate the breakpoint.
 An orange icon with a question mark appears on top of the line number column.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/IUIuRrqQMrnNGng8ysfb.png", alt="A conditional line-of-code breakpoint.", width="800", height="627" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/W2xfoXd2E6y9k4xYfSjX.png", alt="A conditional line-of-code breakpoint.", width="800", height="807" %}

-This example shows a conditional line-of-code breakpoint set on line 31.
-The breakpoint pauses only if any or both of the two variables are negative.
+This example shows a conditional line-of-code breakpoint that fired only when the `x` exceeded `10` in a loop at iteration `i=6`.

 ### Log line-of-code breakpoints {: #log-loc }